 You need to put in the effort and find 3 minutes before bedtime to brush your husky teeth.
 A few minutes of your time means a life with no plaque or tartar for your dog.
-Is easier to prevent tartar and plaque build-up or gum disease or bleeding gums than dealing with the problem when is too late.
+It is easier to prevent tartar and plaque build-up or gum disease, or bleeding gums than to deal with the problem when it is too late.
 Tooth decay and tooth loss are not small problems for your dog.
-He or she needs healthy teeth to chew and eat without problems and enjoy a wonderful life.
+He or she needs healthy teeth to chew, eat without problems, and enjoy a wonderful life.
 This is what we all want for our precious furry friends.
 Don’t forget to wash your hands after you brush your dog’s teeth.
 It is a myth that a dog’s mouth is cleaner than a human mouth.
 A dog has the same number of bacteria in his or her mouth as humans do, but you can’t contact any disease from your dog.

 So get brushing to make sure your dog looks like a superstar when smiling with all his teeth.
 It’s a healthy and bonding ritual that will help your friend have a pleasant life.